 188.8.131.52 Items that are prohibited for transport due to legal provision or

 official regulations of a country that is flown over or is the

-126.96.36.199 Items that Germanwings is entitled to consider unsuitable for transport in the respective type of aircraft used because they are dangerous due to their weight, odour or content, their size or shape or are otherwise insecure, fragile or perishable or limit the comfort of other passengers in some unreasonable manner.
+184.108.40.206 Items that Eurowings is entitled to consider unsuitable for transport in the respective type of aircraft used because they are dangerous due to their weight, odour or content, their size or shape or are otherwise insecure, fragile or perishable or limit the comfort of other passengers in some unreasonable manner.

 including blank cartridges, pistol attachments, explosive devices, flares,